Tower Hamlet’s Director of Public Health today expressed concern about the lack of a strategic approach to tackling diabetes in London.

 In September this year, the Mayor announced a new London Health Commission to build “a comprehensive picture about the state of health and social care in one of the most diverse cities in the world.”
 How will the Commission’s findings fit with other work looking a

 A summary of public meetings and report launches for the week beginning 25 November 2013

-The London Assembly Police and Crime Committee will tomorrow question Metropolitan Police Deputy Commissioner Craig Mackey Deputy Mayor for Policing and Crime Stephen Greenhalgh.
+The London Assembly Police and Crime Committee will tomorrow question the following guests about mental health and policing: